dt-apac-services/training-log-monitoring/3-log-ingestion.md

 # 3. Log Ingestion

-Log Ingestion is the process through with Log data is brought into Dynatrace.
+Log Ingestion is the process through which Log data is brought into Dynatrace.

 As discussed in [2.
 Dynatrace log monitoring](2-dynatrace-log-monitoring.md), Dynatrace accepts logs from/through 4 different sources:
 1. OneAgent